Gavel: United States Congress gavels

 The unique gavel of the United States Senate has an hourglass shape and no handle.
 In 1954, the gavel that had been in use since at least 1834 (and possibly since 1789) broke when Vice President Richard Nixon used it during a heated debate on nuclear energy, despite the addition of silver plates to strengthen it two years prior.
 The Senate was unable to obtain a piece of ivory large enough to replace the gavel, so they appealed to the Indian embassy.
 Later that year, India's Vice President Sarvepalli Radhakrishnan visited the Senate and presented a replica of the original gavel to Nixon.
-In response to widespread awareness of elephant poaching and illegal ivory trades, a white marble gavel has been in use since at least 2021.

 The gavel of the House of Representatives, by contrast, is plain wood with a handle and is used more often and more forcefully than in the Senate.
 It has been broken and replaced many times.
 The instrument is so associated with the Speaker of the House that the word gavel itself has become a metonym for the post.